-- Utilization and investment in port facilities and infrastructure during project development, construction, and operation and maintenance of the project. - Investment in offshore wind-related research and innovation initiatives or partnerships - Support for ongoing science and data collection to improve environmental, wildlife, and fisheries performance of offshore wind, including commitments to data sharing. - Economic development activities and investments that directly benefit economically distressed areas, environmental justice communities, and/or low-income populations.
+- Utilization and investment in port facilities and infrastructure during project development, construction, and operation and maintenance of the project. - Investment in offshore wind-related research and innovation initiatives or partnerships. - Economic development activities and investments that directly benefit economically distressed areas and Environmental Justice populations, especially those directly impacted by the project.